 For some seeking treatment from alcohol abuse, they’ll need help in detoxification.
-At Turning Point, we offer medication assisted treatment with Suboxone.
+At Turning Point, we offer medication-assisted treatment with Suboxone.

 Detox can be a harrowing, even dangerous process, so getting medical assistance is important.
-Supporting staff can monitor vital signs, help you safely taper off use of substances and administer medication as needed.
+Supporting staff can monitor vital signs, help you safely taper off the use of substances and administer medication as needed.

 Some other effective treatment components we offer include: